Kendal Regency: History

-Kaliwungu has triumphed as the center of government since the inception of Kendal Regency.
-However, due to the political conditions in the center of Mataram at that time and the consideration of the development of the government, the center of government moved to Kendal City until now.
-So that finally Kaliwungu is only used for the residence of the father of the Regent, who is often referred to as Kasepuhan.
-Whereas the government was made an administrative area namely Kaliwungu District.
+Kaliwungu triumphed as the centre of government at the inception of Kendal Regency.
+However, due to the political conditions in the center of Mataram at that time and the consideration of the development of the government, the centre of government was moved to Kendal District.
+So that finally Kaliwungu is only used for the residence of the father of the Regent, who is often referred to as Kuhan, whereas the government administration is in Kendal District.

 During the New Order era, the regency was the site of the Plantungan concentration camp, where former Communist Party and Gerwani members were imprisoned from 1971 to 1979.

 Government

-Administrative Districts
+Administrative districts

-Kendal Regency consists of twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 census, and the 2020 census.
-The table also includes the number of administrative villages (rural desa and urban keluraham) in each district and its post code.
+Kendal Regency consists of twenty administrative districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 266 rural desa and 20 urban keluraham - the latter all in Kendal town District), and its post code.

-Note: (a) except one desa (Karangsari) for which the post code is 51354.
+Note: (a) except one desa (Karangsari) for which the post code is 51354. (b) comprising the 20 kelurahan of Balok, Bandengan, Banyutowo, Bugangin, Candiroto, Jetis, Jotang, Kalibuntu Wetan, Karang Sari, Kebondalem, Ketapang, Langenharjo, Ngilir, Pakauman, Patukangan, Pegulon, Sijeruk, Sukodono, Trompo and Tunggulrejo.

 Kendal town is the administrative headquarters.
 Besides Kendal, other significant district centres are Kaliwungu, Boja and Weleri.
 Kendal Regency has a coastline with a length of 41.0 kilometres.

-In general, the Kendal Regency region is divided into two distinct areas, namely lowland areas (beaches) and highland areas (mountains).
-The northern region of Kendal Regency is a low-lying area with an altitude between 0–10 metres above sea level, which includes the districts of Weleri, Rowosari, Kale, Cepiring, Gemuh, Ringinarum, Pegandon, Sampling, Patebon, Kendal, Brangsong, and Kaliwungu.
+In general, the Kendal Regency region is divided into two distinct areas, namely lowland areas in the north (with beaches) and highland areas in the south (mountains).
+The northern region of Kendal Regency is a low-lying area with an altitude between 0–10 metres above sea level, which includes the districts of Weleri, Rowosari, Kangkung, Cepiring, Gemuh, Ringinarum, Pegandon, Ngampel, Patebon, Kendal, Brangsong, and Kaliwungu.
 The southern part of Kendal Regency is a highland area consisting of mountainous land with an altitude between 10 and 2,579 metres above sea level, covering the districts of Plantungan, Pageruyung, Sukorejo, Patean, Boja, Singorojo, Limbangan and Kaliwungu Selatan.